jgoilenberg/jgoilenberg.github.com/_posts/guide/listing/2012-06-26-real-estate-list-item.markdown

 <a href="http://www.mercadolibre.com" target="_blank">http://www.mercadolibre.com</a>

-Once there, click on the country you want to operate in and then click on the "Regístrate" button, as shown on figure 1.
+Once there, click on the country you want to operate in and then click on the "Reg&iacute;strate" button, as shown on figure 1.

 ![Register](/images/new-realestate-1.png){:style="width:700px;"}
 *<center>figure 1</center>*